top of page

 Dedicated To Change

 MTC has been thriving since its founding in August 2002.
-What began with just two students (who are still with us today) has grown into a vibrant program serving over 60 students.
-Recently, we’ve expanded to include adult classes, further enriching our dynamic offerings.
-Our philosophy is to nurture each student’s unique talents while also mentoring their character through their artistic gifts.
+What began with just two students—who remain part of our community today—has grown into a vibrant arts program consistently serving more than 70 students.
+Over time, MTC has expanded to include adult classes & special needs programming, strengthening our diverse community.
+Our philosophy is rooted in nurturing each student’s unique talents while intentionally encouraging character through the arts.

 Character Building